 A friend of mine recently took on their first internship as a design engineer.
 I just started my first role as a senior design engineer.
-I wanted to capture my workflows and experience with AI-assisted engineering and make it clear what I think is a good path forward.
+I wanted to capture my workflows — and what I think is a good path forward for anyone doing AI-assisted engineering.

-And you’re already ahead of the curve – because everything about AI engineering is a loop.
+If you’re reading this, you’re already ahead of the curve.
+And everything about AI engineering is a loop.

 The Loop is Everything

-Be a little bit extra customer obsessed.
-Some companies have an unfair advantage when they have people who aren’t only shipping, but looking to connect with their customers and staying accountable to an outcome in a very short amount of time.
-It’s not the only way to do the work, but for some types of work, it’s a very powerful way to add momentum to the team.
+Be a little extra customer-obsessed.
+Some companies get an unfair advantage from people who don’t just ship — they stay close to customers and accountable to outcomes on a short timeline.
+It’s not the only way to work, but for the right kind of work it’s powerful.

 So you’re looking for opportunities to: